Welcome to Robot Weld Solutions and Weld Tips.

 As for those so called weld engineers.
 For the last decade, there has been in North America many weld quality issues with offshore manufactured, substandard weld consumables.
 The role of an engineer is not to provide BS or add to the numerous weld shop myths, but to get to the root cause of all welding issues.
 Regards Ed:

 Question: Ref MIG wire burn backs to the Gun Tip.

+Ed's Answer: There are many factors that influence weld wire burn backs and this is one of the prime causes of robot down time.
 These issues are easily resolved To quickly get to the root cause of all your contact tip issues, attain Ed's Robot Weld Process Control Training Resources.

 By the way I had one robot technician tell me the other day that he could not purchase my robot weld process control resources because his Tier One company that had paid over a hundred million dollars for it's robot weld line refused to pay the $390.
 Its a shame that a company that is likely loosing millions annualy with robot weld quality - productivity issues thinks like this.
 It's also a shame that the young engineer that likely spent at thousands on his weld education will not invest a few huindred dollars in attaining the real education he really needs so he can get away from those managers that have their head in the sand...

 The so called MIG weld benefits from Special